 Most insurances cover mental-health services.
 If you or your loved ones already have insurance or Medicare, you can find support.
 Many plans cover counseling, family counseling, substance-use treatment and more.
 Call your insurance plan to find out what they offer.

 If you have insurance through your job, you may have an Employee Assistance Program (EAP).
 This is a program that offers free counseling and other mental-health and substance-use treatments.
 Ask your employer about EAP to find out what help they offer.

 Get in touch with your doctor

-Your doctor can help you find help that works best for you or your loved ones.
+Your doctor can help you find support that works best for you or your loved ones.
 During COVID-19, you may be able to get support using telehealth.
 This is where you can talk to your doctor or counselor over the phone or by video call.

 Talk with people who care about you

 It can help to reach out to the people who know you best.
 If you feel safe talking to a friend or family member, let them know how they can support you.